-It is generally expected that the destination will be within or in close proximity to the Mitcham Council area.
-In cases where the destination is well beyond this or parking is challenging, for example to some hospital outpatient departments, our volunteers or contractors can transport you one-way (thereby ensuring you arrive at your appointment on time), provided you are happy to use a taxi or make other arrangements for the return trip.
+It is expected that the destination will be within or in close proximity to the Mitcham Council area.
+In cases where the destination is well beyond this or parking is challenging (for example some hospital outpatient departments), our volunteers or contractors can transport you one-way (thereby ensuring you arrive at your appointment on time), provided you are happy to use a taxi or make other arrangements for the return trip.
 If needed we can assist with a taxi trip home.

 |Fees per person (no charge to carers who accompany residents)||Cost|